Animation / Maya

 An object can be animated in Verge3D by using Maya's skeletons.
 Verge3D support maximum 4 weights per joint (4 most influential weights are selected, others are ignored).

-Skeletons can be animated directly by setting transformation keys on joints or by utilizing auxillary controllers such as IK handles/effectors.
-To animate joints indirectly, enable their Custom Frame Range property in the attribute editor and set proper From/To as frame values.
-See here for more info.
+Skeletons can be animated directly by setting transformation keys on joints or by utilizing auxiliary controllers such as IK handles/effectors.
+To animate bones indirectly, enable Skeleton Root and Custom Frame Range property on their common parent object and set proper From/To as frame values.
+See below for more info.

 Blend Shape Animation